Website header large-NL_22_156

 How long will electric company car tax incentives last?

-The company car tax bands used to calculate the vehicle’s taxable value are frozen until April 2025, and the Chancellor announced the following three years as part of the last Autumn Statement.
-This confirmed that incentives for low-CO2 vehicles will remain in place for the duration of a typical three or four-year lease.
+The company car tax bands used to calculate the vehicle’s taxable value are confirmed until April 2028 [4].
+This means incentives for the lowest-CO2 cars will remain in place for the duration of a typical three-year lease.

 Cars emitting less than 75g/km CO2, which includes all electric and most plug-in hybrid models, will get a 1% point rise each April from 2025.
 For battery-electric cars, this will increase from 2% in 2024/25 to 5% in 2027/28, compared to at least 26% for most petrol or diesel models.